Nun-z/XboxRetailModeAppGuideLegacy/README.md

 ![availability](https://i.imgur.com/sjNFIwR.png "Click on the topmost link")

 **6.**  In the visibility section of the next page, click on the "private audience" radio button, and then click on the "create a new group" link.
+If you instead select the "public audience" and "direct link only" options, anyone will be able to access your app without a whitelist, but you may have difficulty updating your apps.
+If you choose to go public instead, you don't have to worry about creating groups.

 **7.**  Enter anything you desire in the "group name" textbox, and then enter your email address into the bottom textbox.